 - GMOs are designed to conserve the environment.

-- They have a great effect on the environment as they need lesser farm operations.
+- They greatly affect the environment as they need lesser farm operations.

-- The operations like burning fuel and increasing the content of carbon dioxide due to aerosols can be avoided.
+- The operations like burning fuel and increasing carbon dioxide content due to aerosols can be avoided.

 9. Minimize allergies

-GMOs are designed to tackle allergies that occur due to some specific proteins.
+GMOs are designed to tackle allergic reactions that occur due to some specific proteins.

 These allergenic proteins are removed from that particular genomic system, and the product becomes acceptable to consumers.

 For example, gluten-free wheat is made by genetic modification.